 If using less than 100 mL of supplemented (complete) medium, Lifeline recommends warming only the volume needed in a sterile conical tube.
 Repeated warming of the entire bottle over extended periods may cause degradation of the medium and reduced shelf life.
-Medium will warm to 37°C in 10-30 minutes, depending on the volume.
+When warming the entire bottle of medium, Medium will warm to 37°C in 10-30 minutes, depending on the volume.
 Do not leave medium in water bath for extended periods.